garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

     });
     ```

 1. Run your app.
-Verify on the 2D map that features within the clicked buffer are highlighted on the map:
+Verify on the 2D map and 3D scene that features within the clicked buffer are highlighted on the map:

     ![Selected features](11-selected-features.png)